PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/User-Centered_Design_for_AI.md

 Finally, human-centered recommender systems should be designed to promote diversity and reduce biases.
 They should be sensitive to cultural and individual differences, and should avoid reinforcing existing biases or discrimination.
 This means that the system should provide a variety of options and perspectives to users, rather than just promoting the most popular or profitable options.

-### Further reading
+### Datalab Prep: Excercise 2.
+Recommender Systems
 Recommendation systems such a netflix, spotify or youtube also provide a user experience ofcourse.
 And as argued above, designing a UX with machine- or deep-learning in mind brings about different design constraints then regular; more state-machine based, UX design.
-[Read the following article to gain a deeper understanding of how this works](https://design.google/library/designing-and-learning-teachable-machine/).
+1. [Read the following article to gain a deeper understanding of how this works](https://design.google/library/designing-and-learning-teachable-machine/) to reiterate the concepts and expand on your core understanding!
+While reading, consider how you could use the techniques and insights presented in the article to (potentially) improve on your design.
+2. In the **Block C Notes - Y1C_2022-23_ADSAI** document, write down at least one possible design iteration based on the full text.
+If your design doesn't make use of a recommendation system, consider if you could add value by adding one and explain why; adversely if it wouldn't add value then explain why it does not.
+Or if your design is perfect, argue why it is using the insights and techniques presented in the article.

 ##  3) UX & AI; Adaptive interfaces
 AI; machine learning or reactive, has the ability to make our UX systems & UI interaces adaptive!
 This is something which bring UI and UX to a new level.
 Although interesting, this isn't the main focus of this module If you are interested however, you can use [this libray to delve further into the topic](https://design.google/library/ux-ai/); and where you should and shouldn't apply it.